Carers in the UK

 Other schemes to help cut costs

-Those with limited mobility may be able to get help from the Motability scheme, which can provide a car, wheelchair or powered scooter.
+Those with limited mobility may be able to get help from the Motability scheme, which can help provide a car, wheelchair or powered scooter.

-If you care for a disable person you may be able to use the Cinema Exhibitor’s Association Card, which gives you one free ticket when you take the person you’re caring for to the cinema.
+If you care for a disabled person you may be able to use the Cinema Exhibitor’s Association Card, which gives you one free ticket when you take the person you’re caring for to the cinema.